 Women As Role Models (WARM) Program

 There are many influential women who want to make a difference in the lives of girls.
 WARM intends to mobilize women to do small acts of charity in their own communities in order to support disadvantaged girls, especially in Africa.
 A woman role model is one who is a great leader and achiever in all spheres of her life.
 She is best described as a female who has worked hard to overcome patriarchy and works as an equal partner with men in her field and inspires girls to achieve the same through moral and financial support.
 A woman role model is a clear example of a leader who, through sheer hard work and determination, has overcome numerous obstacles to achieve success educationally, socially, economically, and politically.
+Activities include:

 - Mobilising women role models to fundraise for girls in poor countries